systemsguide/systemsguide.github.io/docs/expectations.md

 ### Causality

-As covered in _More Than One_, many systems hold belief in why exactly they are plural - reasons accidental, deliberate, spiritual, or of course unknowable: a lack of belief, or a belief that their causality is fundamentally unimportant.
+As covered in _More Than One_, many systems hold belief in why exactly they are plural - reasons accidental, deliberate, spiritual, or of course absent!
-This _causal belief_ is not a concept unique to pluralfolk - nobody knows why exactly they're conscious, but many choose to hold faith.
+These _causal beliefs_ are of course not unique to pluralfolk - nobody knows why they exist and have consciousness, but many choose to hold faith.

 ### Words